 Quantitative psychology is the study of methods and techniques for the measurement of human attributes, the statistical and mathematical modeling of psychological processes, the design of research studies and the analysis of psychological data.

 Quantitative psychology is central to all aspects of psychology: science, education, public interest and practice.
-This essential role of quantitative psychology is reflected in the fact that Division 5 — Evaluation, Measurement and Statistics — is one of the Charter Divisions of the APA.
+This essential role of quantitative psychology is reflected in the fact that Div.
+5 (Quantitative and Qualitative Methods) is one of the charter divisions of APA.

 Quantitative psychology includes research and development in a number of broad areas: measurement, research design and statistical analysis (see Aiken, West, Sechrest, & Reno, 1990), as well as mathematical and statistical modeling of psychological processes.
 Within each of these areas, quantitative psychologists develop new methodologies; they also evaluate existing methodologies to examine their behavior under conditions that exist in psychological data (e.g., with small samples).
 This work supports the substantive research of all areas within psychology.